Travelling while you work or vice versa with nomad travel insurance

 Think carefully, though, about whether it will suit you if you have a health condition that needs regular medical attention.

-If it fits your personality and circumstances, all you need do is plan and be sure you approach this new way of living in a way that's healthy and positive.
+If it fits your personality and circumstances, all you need to do is plan and be sure you approach this new way of living in a way that's healthy and positive.

 How do I take care of myself?